Mistake Audit

 Rule one: match the medium to the moment

-The medium signals the weight.
-A text is light.
-A phone call is medium.
-A FaceTime is heavy.
-A voice note sits weirdly in between.
-The rule: don't break up over text, don't propose over text, and don't deliver bad news from work over text.
-Conversely, don't use a phone call for what could have been a text — calling a millennial without warning to ask “are you free?” reads as alarming, not friendly.
+So here's the rule I hold to: don't break up over text, don't propose over text, and don't deliver bad news from work over text.
+Conversely, don't use a phone call for what could have been a text.
+Calling a millennial without warning to ask “are you free?” reads as alarming, not friendly.

 Rule two: don't expect a same-day reply outside business hours